jasp-stats-modules/modules-app/README.md

 Welcome to JASP stats modules app!

-A webapplication that allows you to search/filter all the available JASP modules and install them.
+A web application that allows you to search/filter all the available JASP modules and install them.

 A GitHub workflow can be triggered manually to build the app and deploy it to GitHub Pages.

 # Getting Started

 To run this application: